UST Plaza Benavides: Park layout

 Erected by her five filial sons and five daughters...

 The Benavides Monument serves as the park's main attraction.
 The statue of Miguel de Benavides was transferred from Intramuros in 1946.

 Botany

 The Benavides Park comprises at least 60 different types of trees.
 The Rizal Lane is lined by rows of tall pruned Photinia × fraseri or Red Robins.
 It's also surrounded with native trees and exotic trees like rubber fig and mahogany.
-The list of trees include:
+In 2026, the College of Science marked its centenary with a tree-planting activity at the plaza.
+Among the native trees planted were the Mindanao rainbow gum and the Philippine teak.
+The list of trees in the plaza include: